adastorm/CMPT304_Assignment_2/README.md

-This is the readme for CMPT 305 Assignment 2
+This is the readme for CMPT 305 Assignment 2: Tic-Tac-Toe

 By: Jonah Watts